GridDownComms.com |

 For me, it is any significant action or event that has an effect on the situation.
 I log every conversation and carefully note who said what, how to contact them if clarification is needed and what their "significanceā€¯ is to the event.

-Deploy wifi computers and VOIP phones for disaster response hq at that location.
+computers and VOIP phones for disaster response hq at that

 Per: Mike Jones.
 ECRV Mgr.
 227-123-456